yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 We used data.table to help inspect the data frame.
 This makes no difference when the data set is small.
-You are welcome to opt for dplyr or traditional data.frame functions.
+You are welcome to opt for dplyr/tibble or traditional data.frame functions.

 ```